pinkie1234/learngit/readme.txt

-git is free software distributed under the GPL. git has a mutable index calle stage. git tracks changes of files. creating a branch is quick.
+git is free software distributed under the GPL. git has a mutable index calle stage. git tracks changes of files. creating a branch is quick & simple

 分支：
 查看分支：git branch